Aller au contenu Aller au menu principal Aller à la recherche

 Do you have an obligatory or voluntary internship to complete so that you can successfully pass your year?
 Why not do it abroad?

-Once you have found your internship, contact the person in the administrative office of your study programme (scolarité) in order to get the University of Burgundy's internship contract (convention de stage).
-In this case you do not need to get in touch with the main International office as your internship will be managed directly by your faculty.
+Once you have found your internship and got the validation by your training manager, contact the person in the administrative office of your study programme (scolarité) in order to get the University of Burgundy's internship contract (convention de stage).
+In this case you do not need to get in touch with the main International office of the University of Burgundy as your internship will be managed directly by your faculty.

 You must only contact the International office if you wish to receive an Erasmus+ grant, Regional council grant or Ministerial aid (for those students who meet the requirements).
-For more information about bursaries and grants please take a look at the page Financial aid.
+For more information about bursaries and grants please take a look at the Financial aid page.

 Finding an internship abroad